COVID-19 pandemic in Taiwan

 In 2020, the pandemic had a smaller impact in Taiwan than in most other industrialized countries, with a total of seven deaths.
 The number of active cases in this first wave peaked on 6 April 2020 at 307 cases, the overwhelming majority of which were imported.
 Taiwan's handling of the outbreak has received international praise for its effectiveness in quarantining people.
-However, an outbreak among Taiwanese crew members of the state-owned China Airlines in late April 2021 led to a sharp surge in cases, mainly in the Greater Taipei area, from mid May.
+However, an outbreak among Taiwanese crew members of the state-owned China Airlines in late April 2021 (China Airlines Novotel COVID-19 cluster incident) led to a sharp surge in cases, mainly in the Greater Taipei area, from mid May.
 In response, the closure of all schools in the area from kindergarten to high schools was mandated for two weeks, and national borders were closed for at least a month to those without a residence permit, among other measures.
 In addition to a low testing rate and the recent shortening of the quarantine period for pilots to just three days, Taiwanese medical experts said that they had expected the flare-up due to the emergence of more transmissible variants of the coronavirus (the Alpha variant was found in many of those linked to the China Airlines cluster), combined with the slow progress of Taiwan's vaccination campaign.
 Critics linked the latter issue to several factors, including Taiwan's strategy of focusing on its own vaccine development and production, making it less ready to quickly buy overseas vaccines once those became available; and hesitation among residents to get vaccinated due to previously low case numbers.
 Additionally, heavy reporting on rare side effects of the AstraZeneca vaccine was believed to have played a role.
 Demand for vaccines greatly increased, however, with the surge in cases from May 2021.